MininduLiyanage/Sentiment-Analysis-of-Amazon-Fine-Food-Reviews/README.md

 ## Dataset

-Amazon Fine Food Review dataset from Kaggle
+The Amazon Fine Food Review dataset from Kaggle